ashannanarrie/ashannanarrie/README.md

 ## About Me

-I am Ashanna Narrie, an AI/ML Research Engineer focused on building intelligent systems, automation pipelines, and structure-driven tools that make complex workflows simple, scalable, and human-centered.
-I am focused on AI, Neuroscience and Biomedical Applications.
+I am Ashanna Narrie, an AI and machine learning research engineer focused on building intelligent systems, automation pipelines, and structure driven tools that address real world gaps at scale.
+My work is guided by identifying where AI can meaningfully augment human systems, improve access, and reduce friction in complex societal workflows.

+I am currently exploring applications across AI safety, governance, healthcare, accessibility, and decision support, with an emphasis on thoughtful system design, evaluation, and human centered outcomes.

 ### 🧠 What Excites Me